 • Learning colour order and names

-• Developing fine motor skills through cutting, glueing, and sorting
+• Developing fine motor skills through glueing.

-I hope this post helped you, like it has helped us.
+I hope this post helped you, as it has helped us.
 And, if you’re looking for more low-prep craft ideas?
 Check out our related posts or join the 3craftmama email list for free printables and weekly ideas!